IIS-ZPI/ZPI2022_zaoczni_RzultePapaje/README.md

 Team communication | Discord + Teams

 ## Project management
 Backlog, roadmap, estimates, issues, kanban of active sprint and sprint reports are available on Jira [here](https://politechnika.atlassian.net/jira/software/c/projects/ZPI/boards/1).
-You can also find the burndown chart for each sprint here.
+You can also find the burndown chart for each sprint there.
 <br>
 ### Understanding client needs
 The team conducted two sprint meetings with the customer/Product Owner, determining the functional and non-functional requirements of the system.
 The result of these meetings is a [document available here](./RzultePapierze_zalozenia-v4.pdf).